 Their head is nearly the same breadth as their body, and their scales have a matte, smooth appearance.

-Certain black racers may also have spots on their back and be blue-gray, brown, dark gray, or rust in color.
+Certain black racers may also have spots on their back, which may be blue-gray, brown, dark gray, or rusty.

-These types of snakes in New Mexico can be found in brushy environments such as grasslands, former fields, ridges, rock ledges, and agricultural areas.
+These types of snakes can be found in brushy environments such as grasslands, former fields, ridges, rock ledges, and agricultural areas in New Mexico.

 Small birds, frogs, toads, rodents, and smaller snakes are among their prey.
 Occasionally, they might also consume insects and other invertebrates, like butterflies or moth larvae.